Sneha421/snehab.github.io/content/authors/admin/_index.md

 ## About Me

 👋🏼 Hi!
 I'm Sneha, an incoming Master's student in Artificial Intelligence at NTU Singapore.
+As a future AI researcher with roots in storytelling and investigative thinking, I’m fascinated by how machine learning models make decisions - and how we can make them more transparent, ethical, and accessible.